raspberrypilearning/star-collector/en/step_2.md

 --- task ---

-In the Project window go to the 'Models' folder and drag the `Star` into the scene view.
+In the Project window go to the 'Models' folder and drag the 'Star' into the scene view.

 --- /task ---

 --- task ---

-Make sure the Star game object is selected in the Hierarchy window and position it using either:
+Make sure the Star GameObject is selected in the Hierarchy window and position it using either:
-+ the arrows from the Transform tool and the Scene view
++ the arrows from the 'Transform' tool and the Scene view
-+ the coordinates from the Transform component in the Inspector
++ the coordinates from the 'Transform' component in the Inspector window

-Your star should be off the ground, Position Y=0.7 is about right.
+Your star should be off the ground, 'Position' 'Y' = `0.7` is about right.

-You might want to hide the star behind a wall so it's harder for players of your game to find.
+You might want to hide the star behind a wall so it's harder for players of your game to find:

 ![The scene view showing star game object hidden behind two walls](images/position-star.png)